akamai/mPulseAPI.jl/docs/src/QueryAPI.md

 :    If the API response had a missing `series` element or data in an unexpected data type

 #### Returns
-`{DataFrame{` A julia `DataFrame` containing timeseries data for the median value of the timer and its margin of error.
+`{DataFrame}` A julia `DataFrame` containing timeseries data for the median value of the timer and its margin of error.
 The fields are: `:timestamp` in milliseconds since the UNIX epoch, `:<TimerName>` in milliseconds and `:moe` in milliseconds.

 ```julia